Shuyu-XJTU/PAB-for-ECCV26-Workshop-Track4/README.md

 4. Provided a submission example answer.txt.
 Each line of answer.txt is the file name of the top 10 retrieved images for each query in query_index.txt.

-5. Given the new text ground-truth.
-Every line is the new query name and the matched name in the gallery.
 ```